 Chris Silkowski manages the Development arm of the Navitas ASG R&D group, and leads conceptualization, design, analysis, development, validation testing, production and delivery of Navitas’ custom lithium-ion cell products.
 The Development Group owns Navitas ASG’s cell engineering, product development, cell assembly shop, formation, cell electrical testing, and abuse testing functions.
 Chris has 14 years’ experience in the lithium-ion battery field.
 Prior to Navitas, he was a Scientist at T/J Technologies and Senior Development Scientist in A123 Systems’ Advanced Research and Government Solutions Group (ARGS) and worked on a variety of projects ranging from commercial (Formula 1 racing ERS cell) to military applications (advanced hybrid BB2590 battery, generation 2 lithium-ion 6T vehicle starter battery).
 Chris holds two degrees in chemistry, a B.S. from Alma College and M.S. from Bowling Green State University.

-Craig Allman leads the engineering and customer support for Government, Aerospace, and Defense Division of Navitas System.
-This division includes Navitas’s custom cell production operations as well as specialized module and pack product development for applications in the civil, defense, aerospace, and motorsport markets.
+Craig Allman leads all engineering for both the Government & Defense as well as Commercial & Industrial divisions of Navitas Systems.
 Craig brings over 25 years of engineering leadership experience to Navitas from his prior work at Eaton Corporation in automotive R&D, product engineering, program management, and aerospace engineering management.
 Prior to joining Navitas, he gained experience in the alternative energy industry by serving as program manager for a solid oxide fuel cell business within Ultra Electronics, formerly known as Adaptive Materials Incorporated, located in Ann Arbor, Michigan.
 Craig has a B.S. in Physics from Roberts Wesleyan College, a B.S. in Mechanical Engineering from Rensselaer Polytechnic Institute, and is currently enrolled in the Master of Science in Energy Systems Engineering program at the University of Michigan.